 STEP 2 is a private non-profit organization that has been serving Northern Nevada since 1986.
 Its mission is to provide comprehensive, coordinated services related to the treatment and recovery of chemically dependent women and their families.
 The 12,000 square foot expansion project adds a 20 bed residential housing component and storage facility to the already existing Mathewson Family Counseling Center and Transitional Cottages.
 The design vision of the project is to accommodate the everyday living needs of women and children in distress.

 The project site is located north of the Reno / Sparks Area in Nevada on the foothills of Peavine Mountain.
 The area is predominately made up of Alta Formation soils components that contain hard volcanic rock, highly expansive clay minerals, and corrosive soil properties.
 The soils investigation confirmed the project site would not be conducive for conventional foundation construction.
 A deep foundation system was decided to be the best course of action, but due to the soil properties and its inconsistent nature, no one foundation system type could be utilized.
-VersaGrade was contacted early in the design process to help determine the best and most economical approach for this problem site.
+VersaGrade was contacted early in the design process to help determine the best and most economical approach for this problem site to prevent fixing the foundation if issues later arose.
 It was determined that a mix of deep foundation types that included Ram Jack Helical Piles and Contech Micro Piles would be necessary to overcome these problem soils.

 HOW WAS RAM JACK INVOLVED?